Rel1cx/eslint-react/docs/rules/no-unstable-default-props.md

-# Disallow usage of referential-type variables as default param in function component (`react-ts/no-unstable-default-props`)
+# no-unstable-default-props

-💼 This rule is enabled in the following configs: ✅ `recommended`, `recommended-type-checked`.
+💼 This rule is enabled in the following configs: 👍 `recommended`, 🔍 `recommended-type-checked`.

 <!-- end auto-generated rule header -->